Legal professional privilege and SAR reporting: when the exemption applies

 If you form a genuine suspicion that your client is engaged in money laundering based on information received outside the scope of privileged communications (for example, through your own due diligence, source of funds checks, or observations about the transaction), you must submit a SAR.
 Where you are uncertain whether privilege applies, seek guidance from the firm's MLRO and, if necessary, from the SRA or the Law Society's practice advice service.
 Do not allow uncertainty about privilege to prevent you from reporting where you should.

 Once a SAR has been submitted (or you know one has been submitted), it is a criminal offence under section 333A of POCA to disclose to the client or any third party that a report has been made, if that disclosure is likely to prejudice any investigation.
-The maximum penalty is 5 years' imprisonment.
-However, disclosure to another legal professional for the purpose of legal proceedings is not tipping off.
+The maximum penalty is 2 years' imprisonment.
+POCA does provide limited statutory gateways: section 333C permits disclosure between professional legal advisers who share a client or a transaction, for the purpose of preventing a money laundering offence (and only where both advisers are subject to equivalent duties of confidentiality and data protection), and section 333D permits disclosure to your client for the purpose of dissuading them from engaging in criminal conduct.

 Designate a Money Laundering Reporting Officer who has the seniority and authority to make decisions about reporting suspicious activity.
 In smaller firms this is often a partner or the COLP.
 Notify the SRA of the appointment.
 Ensure a deputy MLRO is appointed to cover absences.